-The nature of Bitcoin makes a Bitcoin transaction irreversible, so any funds you send from your CoinCorner wallet cannot be recalled or cancelled.
-As this is the case, we emphasise that you must be sure that any third-party wallets, merchants or people you send Bitcoin to are legitimate and can be trusted.
+Bitcoin transactions are, by design, irreversible.
+This means any funds you send from your CoinCorner wallet cannot be recalled or cancelled.
+As this is the case, we emphasise that you must be sure that any third-party wallets, merchants or people you send bitcoin to are legitimate and can be trusted.

 We are aware of a number of digital currency scams that are currently in circulation and ask that our users remain vigilant and do their checks on any third-party entities they transact with.
 Here is some information on some of the scams we are monitoring:

 There are a number of scams which involve people impersonating legitimate brokers or businesses to offer regulated products or services, without actually being a regulated entity themselves.
 The websites they use often look very professional and could be mistaken for being legitimate.
 The people operating behind them are very good at convincing you of the same.